abindhar/webServer/README.md

+# Information

-# A simple multithreaded webserver that serves files
+A simple multithreaded webserver that serves files